ellamarrero/bigdata8/HW3-Marrero.md

 The AIC of the final regression is 3.0318007^{4}.
 This model has 32 coefficients, including the intercept.

-In two sentences or less, EXPLAIN the reason for the difference in number of coefficients between models 1&2.
+### Model Differences

+In each ‘step’ of building the model, the best new variable is added until it no longer improves the fit criteria, which differ in models 1 & 2–AIC approximates the relative deviance from a true model, whereas the BIC approximates the model truth.
+This results in the models having a differing number of coefficients (BIC being smaller).

 ## Q2 – BASIC Cross-Validated LASSO

+### Cross-Validated LASSO for predicting log(LPRICE)

-Use a cross-validated LASSO to predict `log(LPRICE)`.
-Show the deviance plot.
+Now, we will use a cross-validated LASSO to predict `log(LPRICE)` and plot the deviance (in this case, MSE).

 ``` r
 xmatrix <- sparse.model.matrix(log(LPRICE)~ .,data=homes)